' Abstract

 correlation with the authoritarian items.
 I would like to run a pilot to test the civic items’ covariance with

-civicness is the lack (inverse) of both authoritarian and ethnicist
+the authoritarian items.
+In theory, civicness is the lack (inverse) of both authoritarian and ethnicist

 (discriminatory) attitudes.
 I suspect, however, that these civic items may (negatively) correlate highly